-As of December 31, 2022, Short-term investments consisted of money market funds and mutual fund shares held as part of the Company's deferred compensation plan expected to be distributed in the next twelve months.
-As of December 31, 2021, Short-term investments consisted of United States government treasury bills as well as money market funds and mutual fund shares held as part of the Company's deferred compensation plan expected to be distributed in the next twelve months.
-The United States government treasury bills are classified as available-for-sale securities and are recorded at fair value with any unrealized gains or losses reported, net of tax, in Other comprehensive income (loss).
-Investments held as part of the Company's deferred compensation plan are classified as trading securities and are recorded at fair value with any unrealized gains and losses included in Selling, general, and administrative ("SG&A") expenses.
-Realized gains or losses from these trading securities are determined based on the specific identification method and are included in SG&A expenses.
+As of December 31, 2024 and 2023, Short-term investments consisted of U.S. government treasury bills, as well as money market funds and mutual fund shares held as part of the Company's deferred compensation plan expected to be distributed in the next twelve months.
+The U.S. government treasury bills are classified as available-for-sale securities and are recorded at fair value with any unrealized gains or losses reported, net of tax, in Other comprehensive income (loss).
+Investments held as part of the Company's deferred compensation plan are classified as trading securities and are recorded at fair value with any gains and losses included in Selling, general and administrative expenses ("SG&A expenses").

-As of December 31, 2022 and 2021, long-term investments included in Other non-current assets consisted of money market funds and mutual fund shares held to offset liabilities to participants in the Company's deferred compensation plan.
-These investments are classified as long-term because the related deferred compensation liabilities are not expected to be paid within the next year.
-These investments are classified as trading securities and are recorded at fair value with unrealized gains and losses reported as SG&A expenses.
+As of December 31, 2024 and 2023, long-term investments included in Other non-current assets consisted of money market funds and mutual fund shares held to offset liabilities to participants in the Company's deferred compensation plan.
+These investments are classified as long-term because the related deferred compensation liabilities are not expected to be paid within the next twelve months.
+These investments are classified as trading securities and are recorded at fair value with gains and losses reported as SG&A expenses.